mrotaru/data/javascript-prototypes/index.md

 ## Implementing Inheritance with Function Objects

-To make JavaScript functions behave as classes do in most OO languages, we need to do a bit more work.
+We've seen how the prototype chain can be used to enable objects to delegate functionality to other objects; JavaScript is a dynamic, prototype-based language.
+We can also use it as a class-based OO language; we've already seen some of the hallmarks - using `new` to create new objects, the `constructor` property.

+But there are a few more things that happen in class-based languages.
 One such thing is calling the "parent" constructor; when the sub-class is instantiated, one would expect the super-class constructor to be called.
 Therefore, we need to make sure to call the parent function, which is also the super-class constructor: